bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/wtat1/_index.md

 * The class structure, assignments and other things that can and should be publicly available are on this web page
 * Discussion forums, Material that can't be made publicly available, links to videos, quizzes etc are in Moodle
 * Source code should be on a shared git repository, such as https://gitlab.rz.htw-berlin.de/ or GitHub.com.
-For data privacy reasons, the HTW repository is recommended.

 ##### Grades

 Exam in SoSe 2023:

-* Weekly Reports 12 * 2,5P = 30 % (each one turned in counts 2%) (Berichte über Laborübungen)
+* Weekly Reports 12 * 2,5P = 30 % (each one turned in counts 2%)
 * Presentation 10 %
 * Exam - 60 % (Präsenzklausur, Programming)